rwieruch/the-road-to-react-with-firebase/manuscript/chapter2.md

 ![Account Page](images/account.jpg)

-Last, but not least, the password forget component will be exposed on another non protected page, a **password forget page**, as well.
+Last, but not least, the password forget component will be exposed on another non-protected page, a **password forget page**, as well.
 It is used for users who are not authenticated and forgot about their password.

 ![Password Forget Page](images/password-reset.jpg)